CWG-DS/IMDB_Series_Decline/README.md

 **Data Collection**

-In order to create our data set we used IMDB user yohmarit-143-626778's list of longest running TV Shows created on the 19th of Febuary 2019.
+In order to create our data set we used IMDB user yohmarit-143-626778's list of longest running TV Shows created on the 19th of February 2019.
 With this list in mind, we developed a Selenium-based WebScraper in order to gather relevant information of each of these series.
 The variables collected were: